Southampton–Fareham line: Continuation to Fareham

 There was now an obvious gap between Netley and Fareham, and a company was promoted to close it: the Fareham and Netley Railway Company got powers in the Fareham and Netley Railway Act 1865 (28 & 29 Vict. c. cliii) on 29 June 1865, share capital £105,000, to extend from the S&NR line across the River Hamble by a swing bridge, to join the LSWR from the south at Fareham station.
+(Note: Carter has the capital as £140,000.
+Parliament almost always authorised debenture loans of 25% of share capital; and Carter frequently confuses them. £105,000 share capital plus 25% makes £140,000.)
 Spur connections would be provided at Fareham to connect directly to the LSWR Cosham line and the Gosport branch.
 However the project made no progress, and on 19 March 1878 the Board of Trade authorised abandonment.

 In October 1882 the LSWR was approached on behalf of the Duke of Cambridge, as Commander-in-Chief of the Forces requesting it to extend the Netley line to Fareham; there was thought to be military advantage in such a connection.
-Accordingly the LSWR promoted a line from Netley to Fareham taking a more northerly route than the earlier scheme and entering Fareham station from the north.
+Accordingly, the LSWR promoted a line from Netley to Fareham taking a more northerly route than the earlier scheme and entering Fareham station from the north.
 The line was to be a little under 8 miles in length.
 The line was authorised by the South Western Railway (Various Powers) Act 1883 (46 & 47 Vict. c. clxxxix) obtained on 20 August 1883.
 As with the line from Portswood, this section of line was constrained by a river crossing, in this case of the River Hamble.